Miriam Ulinover: Literary gatherings

 Before the war, Ulinover started a salon, bringing other renowned Yiddish writers to her home.
-Some of her interlocutors included Chaim Leib Fox, Rikuda Potash, Mirl Erdberg-Shatan, Simkha-Bunim Shayevitsh, Yeshayahu Shpigl, Alter Shnur, Yerakhmiel Briks, and Yitskhok Goldkorn.
+Some of her interlocutors included Chaim Leib Fox, Rikuda Potash, Mirl Erdberg-Shatan, Simkha-Bunim Shayevitsh, Yeshayahu Shpigl, Alter Shnur, Rachmil Bryks, and Yitskhok Goldkorn.
 After being interned in the Łódź Ghetto in 1940, she continued to host her literary gatherings.

 Death and legacy

-On 18 August 1944, Ulinover was deported to Auschwitz upon the Łódź Ghetto's liquidation.
-She was gassed a few days later.
+On 18 August 1944, Ulinover was deported to Auschwitz upon the Łódź Ghetto's liquidation and murdered in a gas chamber after arrival.
 While it is believed that she continued to write in the ghetto, many of her manuscripts are reported to have been lost during the Holocaust.